Home » Episodes » Pickled Peppers (episode #1640)

 Pickleddd - Pickled Peppers (episode #1640)

 Names don’t always mean what you think they mean.
-Main Street in is named after businessman Charles Main, and Snowflake, Arizona, honors two guys named Snow and Flake.
-Plus, big words for small people: A colorful introduces kids to colossal words (including the word colossal!).
+Main Street in San Francisco is named after businessman Charles Main, and Snowflake, Arizona, honors two guys named Snow and Flake.
+Plus, big words for small people: A colorful new book introduces kids to colossal words (including the word colossal!).
 And limber up those muscles — we have a trove of terrible tongue twisters to try!
 Also, invoice, a delicious quiz about food, stilliform, crepuscular, make the cheese more binding, skycap, scofflaw, rutschy, epizootic, and wrongs of passage.

 This episode first aired August 3, 2024.